rorywalsh/cabbage_v1_old/Docs/managing_large_numbers_of_widgets.md

 The [WidgetArrays](./widget_arrays.md) example dynamically created and positioned 100 check box widgets to the screen.
 So let's say that we want to turn the matrix of check boxes into a simple step sequencer.
 To do so we will need to check the value of each check box in each column at a set rate.
 The long way to do this would be to test the state of each check box manually on every k-cycle.
 The code for that might look like this.

+> Note that the Csound code presented in this section will only work with Csound 6.07 onwards due to changes made in how array opcodes are handled during looping operations.

 ```csharp
 instr 1
 k1 chnget "checkbox1"